What is the best way to learn about service changes?

 I feel like the driver or another passenger is discriminating against me for not wearing a mask, what should I do?

-If something has happened that makes you feel discriminated against, please contact us as soon as possible at 509-525-9140 or through email at email@example.com
+First, please remember that masks are required in order to ride public transit unless you are medically prevented from doing so.
+If something has happened that makes you feel discriminated against, please contact us as soon as possible at 509-525-9140 or through email at firstname.lastname@example.org

 What is Valley Transit doing to make the buses safe?